nordic-rse/nordic-rse.github.io/content/join.md

 The Nordic-RSE association organizes events to bring the community together, share knowledge, and inspire collaboration.

 - **Conference**: Our main community gathering, featuring talks, discussions, and networking opportunities around research software engineering.
-- **Seminars**: Previously held regularly to highlight projects and ideas – currently on hold, and we’re looking for new organizers to help bring them back.
+- **Seminars**: Previously held regularly to highlight projects and ideas.
+It is currently on hold, and we’re looking for new organizers to help bring them back.

 Whether you're attending or helping to organize, our events are a great way to connect and contribute.